DurableAgent

 createEventedAgent(options)Direct link to createeventedagentoptions

 Wraps an Agent with fire-and-forget durable execution on the built-in workflow engine.
 Like createDurableAgent, it returns a result you stream from, but the underlying workflow runs non-blocking (via startAsync) instead of running to completion before the stream is wired up.
 Use it when you want the run to progress independently of the caller.
-It does not accept id or name overrides.
+It doesn't accept id or name overrides.

 import { createEventedAgent } from '@mastra/core/agent/durable'